 Is a SWIFT code the same as an IBAN?

 No. Basically, they are used to identify different things.
 A SWIFT code is used to identify a specific bank during an international transaction.
 An IBAN (International Bank Account Number) identifies an individual account in the individual transaction.
 The IBAN is used in many countries around the world and is up to 34 characters long and includes both numbers and letters.
 Both the IBAN and SWIFT codes are important in the smooth running of international money transfers.

 Can I save money by sending with WorldRemit?

 Yes.
-With WorldRemit you can send money to over 145 destinations, always at a very competitive, low cost.
-Check out our fees and exchange rates here.
+With WorldRemit you can send money to 150 destinations, always at a very competitive, low cost and save money.

 You can also be sure your money will arrive quickly and securely.
 And depending on the country you’re sending to, you have a choice of ways to send – bank transfer, cash pickup, mobile money and airtime top-up.

 You can also use our app or website to make your transfer 24/7, 365 days a year.